Which major should I choose?

 GPA and LSATTwo primary factors affect your chances of being admitted to the law school of your choice: your grade point average (GPA) and your Law School Admissions Test (LSAT) score.
 Law schools vary in the weight they accord to each, but some schools give the LSAT significantly more weight.
 Thus, it is important both to keep your grades up and to prepare thoroughly for the LSAT.
 Most schools will take account of trends in your undergraduate performance; if you had a bad first year and then improved your grades, it will be noted.

-Letters of recommendation.
-Many law schools require two or more letters of recommendation.
+Letters of recommendation: Many law schools require two or more letters of recommendation.
 These letters should be from professors or employers who know you well enough to comment on your abilities, work habits and character.
 Vague letters from people who do not know you well are not helpful.
+In almost all cases, two of the three letters should be academic.

-Work experience.
-Law school are interested in work experience that shows motivation and a capacity to succeed in nonacademic environments.
+Work experience: Law school are interested in work experience that shows motivation and the capacity to succeed in a non-academic environment.
 Especially if you are waiting several years after graduation to apply to law school, as many students do, this work experience will be considered.

-Your personal statement.
-Your personal statement give you the chance to set yourself apart from other applicants.
+Personal statement: Your personal statement gives you the chance to set yourself apart from other applicants.
 What accomplishments have you made?
 What unique experiences have you had?
 What difficulties have you overcome?
 Use the personal statement to show the admissions committee what is special about you.
-Make certain that you show the personal statement to your pre-law adviser.
+Make sure to show the personal statement to your pre-law adviser.
+For more help with the personal statement, please view the "Resources" page.

 What do I need to know about the LSATs?